eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 };
 ```

-Looking at the implementation above you can see that we manage the user's answer with a State hook.
+Looking at the implementation above, you can see that we manage the user's answer with a State hook.
 This value is reset if the desired answer changes (i.e. a new flag is displayed) using an Effect hook.
 From here, both calculating the actual answer's length and generating the placeholder for the current state are [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) operations, and as such can be cached using the Memoization hook.
-Finally, when the user submits the form (i.e. hits enter), we check the value and based on its correctness invoke the provided `onCorrect`/`onIncorrect` callbacks.
+Finally, when the user submits the form (i.e. hits enter), we check the value and, based on its correctness, invoke the provided `onCorrect`/`onIncorrect` callbacks.

 ## Managing the Game

-With the `AnswerBox` now implemented we can move on to developing the encompassing `Game` management component within [`src/Game.js`](https://github.com/eddmann/fun-with-flags/blob/master/src/Game.js).
+With the `AnswerBox` now implemented, we can move on to developing the encompassing `Game` management component within [`src/Game.js`](https://github.com/eddmann/fun-with-flags/blob/master/src/Game.js).
 In a similar manner to before, we define several styled building blocks that will be used to present the overall game to the user.

 ```js